 - Heavy weapons are special weapons used to disable Juggernauts, crowds and/or vehicles

-- White smoke is only a distraction, coloured smoke is toxic gas and will neutralise you don't have a gas mask on
+- White smoke is only a distraction, coloured smoke is toxic gas and if you don't have a gas mask on you have to move out of the gas cloud before you can continue to fight

 - Roleplay as well as you can that you are hit or wounded!